 Aside from short-term action, the ARM rate will only rise over the next several years.
 This is because the Federal Funds rate — which influences the indices to which most ARMs are tied — was at its bottom in 2015 and now can only rise.
 The average ARM rate also follows the historical 60-year rate cycle, which reached its bottom in 2012.
 Now, we expect rates to rise over the next three decades before falling each year, as in the 1980s through 2012.

 However, don’t expect ARM use to swell to Millennium Boom size anytime soon.
-Homebuyers or regulators won’t soon forget the havoc created by ARM over-use.
-The foreclosure and housing crisis was a once-in-a-generation event, from which we are just now recovering seven years later in 2016.
+Homebuyers won’t soon forget the havoc created by ARM over-use.
+This is true especially for today’s savvier first-time homebuyers, who came of age during the tumultuous foreclosure crisis and watched their parents’ generation succumb to the perils of ARM use.